Regularly Scheduled Existential Despair

 So I haven’t posted since October.
 That is a looooong time.
-If anyone out there is still reading my blog, Hello!
+If anyone out there is still reading my blog, greetings and salutations!
 Actually, I know a few people are still visiting the site, emphasis on visiting.
 I like to take the time to read and enjoy my spam comments now and then.
 (Hope you appreciate that, spammers!)

 A guy by the name of Nike Air (or maybe it was Movie Forum) said, “I am visiting this web site dailly and obtain fastidious data from here all the time.”
 I love that he claimed to be visiting sambohrman.com daily, despite the fact that I haven’t posted new content in about nine months.
 I should make him the president of my fan club (my mom isn’t into official roles).
 I also liked this one: “After six hours of continuous Googleing, at last I got it in your site.”
 That’s A LOT of googling, brother!
 Not to mention, how did he know he’d arrived at his destination when he found my site??
 Side note: I’m just assuming those commenters are male because I watched Silicon Valley on HBO and it reinforced my assumption that most people in front of computers have a solid pin connector.
 Or maybe they’re robots?
 I don’t know enough about the spamming industry to fully imagine the spammers themselves.
 Anyway, Silicon Valley is AWESOME.
 I highly recommend.